 Chapter 2: Quests Five through Eight

 The Heckran is much like the other monsters in the cavern, weak only against magical attacks.
-The Hecrkan also brings back the design features of the Guardian: periodic phases and severe counterattacks.
-The Heckran enters a short, periodic counterattack phase (ďGo ahead and attack, I dare ya!Ē).
-It would be possible to heal through these attacks with Aura Whirl, if it were not for the fact that this would consume all the MP that the party needs to cast spells to defeat the Heckran.
-In the end, itís simpler to wait for the counterattack phase to end.
+The Heckran also brings back the design features of the Guardian: periodic phases and severe counterattacks.
+The Heckran enters a short, periodic counterattack phase (“Go ahead and attack, I dare ya!”).
+Trying to heal through these counterattacks wastes MP, which the party needs to conserve to cast offensive spells.
+In the end, it’s simpler to wait for the counterattack phase to end.
 Interestingly, this is the only point in the game where the player will really wait and do nothing in a battle.
 After the battle, the Heckran feeds the player a Lavos-flavored red herring, and the party has their next quest.

 Stat of the Quest: NPC Sociology Breakdown!

-Quest 6 is the biggest quest so far and marks the beginning of the only time in the first game where there is a specific, larger meta-quest other than ďstop LavosĒ.
+Quest six is the biggest quest so far and marks the beginning of the only time in the first game where there is a specific, larger meta-quest other than “stop Lavos.”
 That quest is to find and defeat Magus so that Lavos is conveniently edited out of history.
-There is a macguffin involved--the Masamune--and this ďchapterĒ will take three more quests to complete.
+There is a macguffin involved—the Masamune—and this “chapter” will take three more quests to complete.
 The whole thing is another attempt to deceive the player with various forms of pacing.
 In this case, the designers were confronted with a problem: how do we make the game feel like it’s ramping up towards a (false) climax without just throwing over-long dungeons at the player?
 It’s too early for really long dungeons, and Chrono Trigger is too carefully crafted for a sharp spike in difficulty.
 The first solution to all this was to ramp up exploration activities.
 Thus, there’s an uptick in non-combat quests, talking to NPCs to find treasures and quest locations, searching shops for gear, trying to track people down, etc. The second solution was to create a dungeon that feels longer and more challenging (at first glance) than it really is.

 Denadoro is the biggest dungeon so far (although its size is quite deceptive) and, for Chrono Trigger, it is unusual.
 Dungeons should get bigger and more challenging as the game goes on; no player will be surprised about that.
 What is unusual about the dungeon is its structure.
-So far the big dungeons have been divided into two distinct parts.
+So far, the big dungeons have been divided into two distinct parts.
 The Cathedral had a save point in the middle.
 Guardia Prison did not, but it was small (if confusing).
 Lab 16 and the Info Center had a world map segment and a save point in the middle, which was a little odd but still divided the dungeon into two neat parts.
 The Factory Ruins had an obvious division between the left and right elevators, with a save point in the second section.
 The Heckran Cave was short enough that, like Guardia Prison, it didn’t need division.
 Mount Denadoro is a long dungeon, but the only save point within is located one fight before the boss.
 This is no accident; like everything else in the game it is the designers’ way of playing with pacing.
 In truth, Denadoro has fewer monsters and fewer total enemies than the Cathedral.
 It feels a lot longer though, and almost certainly takes longer.
 Part of that feeling of length comes from that lack of a dividing save point.
 The player has to do the dungeon all in one attempt.
 Another part of the length is the battles with Ogans, an enemy with a new design feature: triggered vulnerability.